Criticism of Starbucks: Memphis, Tennessee (2022)

 In February 2022, Starbucks fired seven members of a unionizing store in Memphis, Tennessee.
 Brisack said that the firing may be the turning point for the company, saying "They can’t do this and be the company they say they are."
 Starbucks denies allegations that the terminations were unlawful, and that the firings were for "violations" of its security rules.
 The discharged employees had given an interview to a local news station, WMC-TV, after hours in the store, and a news anchor had posted it on Twitter, which the company later alleged was evidence of "egregious actions and blatant violations" of the company's safety and security protocols.

 Starbucks Workers United spokesperson Casey Moore countered that the firings were an inconsistent application of Starbucks policies saying, "If Starbucks had consistently fired people for the violations they fired Memphis workers over, they would have a hard time keeping many people on staff at all".
 Kylie Throckmorton, one of the terminated workers, alleged that other employees had previously had non-employees in the store after hours and did not face any consequences.

 Workers protested across the country to have the employees reinstated.

+The union, with help of the National Labor Relations Board (NLRB), sued Starbucks in federal court.
+The federal district court issued a temporary injunction against Starbucks to rehire the workers while the case proceeded.
+This injunction was upheld at the federal appeals court.
+Starbucks petitioned to the Supreme Court of the United States to question the validity of the injunction, which the Supreme Court accepted to hear in the 2023–24 term under Starbucks Corporation v.
+McKinney.